The importance of Durable Powers of Attorney in Dayton.

 We charge fees through flat rate packages based upon what we mutually determine is necessary to effectively achieve client goals.
 After our initial consultation, we will lay out a package that meets the individual’s needs and determine a fee based upon that package.
 There are no surprise fees and no unnecessary maintenance fees.
 After we finish building a testamentary package, we will deliver it in a neatly organized and tabbed binder along with some complimentary additional lists and forms that we have found oftentimes get overlooked and make the estate administration, also known as probate, process easier for your loved ones to manage.

-Come visit us at Gravis Law Dayton, we are located in the heart of downtown on main street, right across from the courthouse.
-Our knowledge of Washington estate law will provide you with the quality, caring, and personalized counsel while making hard decisions about when “it” happens.
+Come visit us at Gravis Law Dayton.
+Our knowledge of Washington estate law will provide you with quality, caring, and personalized counsel while making hard decisions about when “it” happens.
 We look forward to assisting you in planning for your future and your family’s future.